Write a C++ Calculator to perform Arithmetic Operations using Switch Case

 Conclusion

 That sums up this demonstration to perform arithmetic operations using a switch case in C++.
-With the above-mentioned code, we have developed a basic calculator that can perform addition, subtraction, multiplication, and division.
+With the programs mentioned above, we have developed a basic calculator that can perform addition, subtraction, multiplication, and division.

 In this article, we have covered two different ways to implement a C++ program for arithmetic operation using a switch case.
 Note that this is only one way of writing this program.
 You can also try to write it as you find best.
 The more options you'll explore, the better you will learn.